sbgn/sbgn/docs/learning_sbgn.md

 ## Dictionary of SBGN PD bricks

+<p>For a better understanding of the Process Description language it is important to focus on the processes - the small white squares on the diagrams.
+There are incomin consumption links to the process, production links from the process, and often regulatory links to the process, for example stimulation or inhibition.</p>

+<p>Here are some illustrations of how biological concepts such as metabolic reaction or complex formation are reflected in the SBGN Process Description language.</p>

 image | Metabolic reaction
+image | Catalysis
 image | Protein phosporylation image | Complex formation image | Complex dissociation